April 20, 2026

 • Filing a claim with the Civil Rights Department

-• File a charge with the Equal Employment Opportunity Commission (EEOC)
+• Filing a charge with the Equal Employment Opportunity Commission (EEOC)

 • Filing or supporting a civil lawsuit against your employer

 Beyond lawsuits, California law also protects employees who report workplace safety violations to Cal/OSHA, oppose discrimination or harassment, or support a coworker who asserts their own rights.
 The scope of protection is intentionally broad.
-Employees need to be able to speak up without fearing economic punishment for doing so.
+Employees need to be able to speak up without fearing economic punishment.

 If you are not sure whether your action qualifies as a protected activity, that is exactly the kind of question we help answer at Frontier Law Center.